MattiaLuciani/ClassGraph-1/README.md

 ...
 ```
 Where NODE_i is the node ID and Li represents its label.
 Li must be equal to 0 if the read wasn't classified.
 Hypothetically any metagenomic binning tool could be used for the classification.
 The authors in the experimental stage tested [**kraken2**] (https://github.com/DerrickWood/kraken2.git), one of te best performing.
-Others suggestion could be: